 Hypereosinophilic Syndrome

 Hypereosinophilic syndrome (HES) is a condition characterized by peripheral blood eosinophilia with manifestations of organ system involvement or dysfunction directly related to eosinophilia in the absence of parasitic, allergic, or other secondary causes of eosinophilia.
+The ICD 10 code for Hypereosinophilic syndrome [HES] is D72.119.
 Secondary eosinophilia is a cytokine-derived (interleukin-5 [IL-5]) reactive phenomenon.
-Worldwide, parasitic diseases are the most common cause, whereas, in developed countries, allergic diseases are the […]
+Worldwide, parasitic diseases are the most […]

 Read more